MustafaBerkPolat/asthma-2019/readme.md

 ### Data Cleaning and Merging

 The different datasets used in this project follow different formatting schemes, so the first step was to clean the data and standardize the format.
-All the datasets" names were initially manually parsed and renamed for clarity, then loaded into a dictionary of Polars dataframes in Python for the processing.
+All the datasets' names were initially manually parsed and renamed for clarity, then loaded into a dictionary of Polars dataframes in Python for the processing.
 The used datasets as they were downloaded and the names given to them are as follows:
  - 2025_Gaz_counties_national -> "lat_long", to serve as the geographical position data for the imputing of missing measurements later on
  - 5 Year estimate population by age, gender and dependency per county (ACSST5Y2019.S0101) -> "5yr_demographic", for detailed population estimates
  - 5 Year estimate public health insurance coverage (ACSST5Y2019.S2704) ->"5yr_public_insurance", for public insurance coverage data